 In a medium sized bowl combine flours, protein powder, baking powder, baking soda and salt.

-Add flour mixture to the wet ingredients and mix until just combined.
+Add flour mixture to the wet ingredients and mix until well combined.

 Fill the prepared muffin tin, nearly filling each muffin to the top.
 This should make ~8 or so muffins, depending on the size of your muffin tin.